fluxnetart/fluxnetart.github.io/_pages/artists.md

 }
 </style>

-<b><a href = "https://fluxnet.org/">FLUXNET</a> is blending art and science to empower society to feel and understand environmental dyanmics and change.</b> For a period of one year, scientists and artists engage in collaborative inquiry and curiosity-driven exploration about <a href = "https://fluxnet.org/">FLUXNET</a>.
+<b><a href = "https://fluxnet.org/">FLUXNET</a> is blending art and science to empower society to feel and understand environmental dyanmics and change.
+For a period of one year, scientists and artists engage in collaborative inquiry and curiosity-driven exploration about FLUXNET</b>.

 <div class="row">